 Overview

+The research facilities include one of the finest libraries in the country, the John Rylands University Library.
 This library has recently made a very large commitment of resources to providing comprehensive online facilities for the free use of the University's research community.
-Postgraduate students in the School benefit from direct access to all the Library electronic resources from their offices.
+Postgraduate students in the Department benefit from direct access to all the Library electronic resources from their offices.

-Many research seminars are held in the School on a weekly basis and allow staff and research students to stay in touch with the latest developments in their fields.
+Many research seminars are held in the Department on a weekly basis and allow staff and research students to stay in touch with the latest developments in their fields.
+The Department is one of the lead partners in the MAGIC project and research students can attend any of the postgraduate courses offered by the MAGIC consortium.
+This PhD in Mathematical Logic is offered at The University of Manchester.

 Accreditation